Parker-Isaacson/Parker-Isaacson/README.md

 I am a developer who likes to work on personal projects just to learn.
 Spend some time and look around, you might find a cool project.
 Feel free to reach out to me to ask about what I am working on, if you are interested in joining what I do, let me know!
 I am always happy to start working with new people.
 Check out my website [Parker Isaacson](https://github.parkerisaacson.com/)

-## What Am I Working On?
+### What Am I Working On?

 - Qur: My own C-Style Compiled Langauge.
   - Currently stuck on debugging the parser, though most of the AST Node types have been implement.
   - Once I get this done I will need to add assembly to each node.
-- KeyTime: C# Macroing software that permits the user to design macros in a timeline fashion.
-  - Currently designing the timeline.
-  - Once the timeline is desigined and developed I'll add settings so users can customize the software to there liking.
 - Bish: My own shell, play on bash.
-  - Currently paused.
+  - In progress, adding piping.

-## What Have I Done?
+### What Have I Done?

 This is a reverse chronological list of the projects that I consider complete, though I may come back to them later!
+The projects that are *iltaicized* are repos that I may come back to and update later.

+- *KeyTime*: C# Macroing software that permits the user to design macros in a timeline fashion.
 - 2025-Avangrid-Hackathon: Read a bit more about it online though the repo does come with provided files.
 - xtts-finetune-cli: A CLI wrapper for the XTTS model, based off of [xtts-finetune-webui](https://github.com/daswer123/xtts-finetune-webui)
-- Render.md: A markdown renderer, supports all markdown features as of August 24, 2025.
+- *Render.md*: A markdown renderer, supports all markdown features as of August 24, 2025.
 - Snap Query: Tool that proivded efficent chat access with differnet browser-based AI models.
 - Arch Installer 1 & 2: A C++ and sh based install for the Arch Linux Distrobution.

+### Project Ideas

+These are some breifs on what I want to work on, breif descriptions as I don't quite know the scope yet.

+- Shell ( I am working on this, those below this are tied to it )
+  - Kernel
+  - Bootloader
+  - OS
+- Cheat Enginge Remake
+  - To understand more about reading and processing memory.
+- Graphical Design tool
+  - Something like [Figma](https://www.figma.com/) or [Lunacy](https://icons8.com/lunacy), though free and open source.
+  - Main goal is to have it export to HTML, CSS, and JavaScript so what is designed can just be pasted into a webpage.
+- Interpreted Lanague
+  - Something pythonic, though likely with type safety and braces.
+- Photo Grader
+  - Either use AI/ML to score photos so after a photoshoot you can just edit the good ones.
+  - Use math and interpret qualities like brightness, contrast, exposure to determine score.
+- Database
+  - Will likely just be another parser... though for SQL this time.